jundalisay/sp/content/en/material/principles/part-1/chapter-04b.md

 ---

-The universe is created from the aethereal ideas of the Supreme in the aethereal layer.
+The universe is created from the aethereal ideas of the Supreme in the aethereal layer (5th Element in Cartesian Physics).

-These then manifest in the spatial layer as cosmic bubbles, called baryonic acoustic oscillations by Modern Physics.
+These then manifest in the spatial layer (2nd Element) as cosmic bubbles, called baryonic acoustic oscillations by Modern Physics.

-These spread out throughout the universe spreading its ideas which slowly convert into physical light through the Radiant Layer, and matter through the Material Layer.
+These spread out throughout the universe spreading its ideas which slowly convert into physical light through the Radiant Layer (1st Element), and matter through the Material Layer (3rd Element).

 These then become the galaxies, stars, and planets that we see.